-It is anticipated that new participants recruited will be under the care of the HD clinical service at each centre.
-Prior to being invited to join Track-HD, participants would need to be screened based on already known clinical information.
-This is especially important in allocating participants to the premanifest group, and in rigorously excluding participants in clinical stage 1 or beyond (although any participant who was originally enrolled as a PM participant or who progresses to Stage 1 during the course of this extension to the study will be allowed to continue participation if they wish to do so).
+New participants recruited were under the care of the HD clinical service at each centre.
+Prior to being invited to join Track-HD, participants were screened based on already known clinical information.
+This was especially important in allocating participants to the premanifest group, and in rigorously excluding participants in clinical stage 1 or beyond (although any participant who was originally enrolled as a PM participant or who progresses to Stage 1 during the course of this extension to the study will be allowed to continue participation if they wish to do so).